deepgram/deepgram-brain-python/README.md

 # deepgram-brain-python
 Python API wrapper for the Deepgram API.
 Oh yes, it's cool.
 You should get it.
-Better description to follow but here is a quick usage
+Here is a quick usage

 # install
 From git: